Multi-genre, multi-volume author, G. David Walker introduces us to the first volume in the Far Land Trilogy, “Jaben’s Rift”:

 The scene setting is marvelous, the dialogue is quite witty at times.
 Jason’s growth is spurred by many different problems, some he causes by speaking too quickly.
 I think the richest parts are the different characters the author has created.
 They come alive and have struggles of their own.

 This is such a good story, “Jaben’s Rift” gets a score of 4.9 stars!
-The score would have been higher except for a few spelling errors I found, which have been corrected.
-Your reading will be smoother.

 You can buy this book: